Vladimir Kappel: Russian Civil War

 In the words of his colleague and friend, A. A. Fedorovich: "He clenches his teeth to not scream out in pain.
 The general has been hoisted and attached to his horse with what is left of his hands and body.
 Vladimir greets those who have not laid down their weapons.
 And he only stops at night."

 On the 21st, Kappel handed over command of his troops to General Sergei Wojciechowski due to his failing health.
 He also sent his wife his wedding ring and one of his Crosses of St. George.
 On the 22nd, on the verge of death, Kappel ordered his troops to accelerate their march towards Irkutsk, to save their gold reserves and Admiral Kolchak from execution.
 On the 26th, Kappel died of his ailments near Tulun, about 350 km from Irkutsk.
 His last words to his men were: "Tell my men that I adored them, and that my death in the midst of them proves it."

 His command was officially handed over to General Sergei Wojciechowski, who continued the advance towards Irkutsk.
-Kappel's men, bringing his coffin with them (to avoid desecration like with other White Generals' burial sites), reached the outskirts of the city on the 30th of January.
+Kappel's men, bringing his coffin with them (to avoid desecration like with other White Generals' burial sites), reached the outskirts of the city on 30 January.
 Kolchak however, had been executed on the 6th or 7 February, shortly before they were to reach him.
 They then continued their retreat towards Chita, ending their Great Siberian Ice March there.